Ruslan-Bagautdinov/Yoomoney-Integration-Service/README.md

 ### Receive Authorization Code
 Yoomoney will redirect the user to the callback URL with the authorization code.
 The application will handle this callback and exchange the code for an access token.
+Use this access token for check the payment statuses.

+###  Create Payment
+To create a payment, send a POST request to /create_payment/ with the following JSON payload:

 ```json
 {